JackWhooo/Cut-off-Power-BI-Report/README.md

 2. Accounts Payable Aging Analysis

 The dashboard includes:
-aging bucket analysis,
+- aging bucket analysis,
-vendor-level aging review,
+- vendor-level aging review,
-overdue invoice tracking.
+- overdue invoice tracking.

-Aging Buckets:
-0–30 days; 31–60 days; 61–90 days; 91–120 days; 120+ days
+Users are able to drill-through to all the accounts payable to any supplier and to the summary of all the invoices in a certain age bucket.

 [sreenshot]